stjordanis/terra-docs-old/docs/dev-spec-market.md

 ### `PoolRecoveryPeriod`

-Number of blocks it takes for the Terra & Luna pools to naturally "reset" toward equilibrium  (delta ~= 0) through automated pool replenishing.
+Number of blocks it takes for the Terra & Luna pools to naturally "reset" toward equilibrium  ($\delta \to 0$) through automated pool replenishing.

 - type: `int64`
 - default value: `14400` (`core.BlocksPerDay`)